prebid/prebid.github.io/prebid-mobile/adops-line-item-setup-dfp.md

 4. (Optional) Set the start time to *Immediate* so you don't have to wait.

 Repeat for your other line items until you have the pricing granularity level you want.
+To automate this process you can use [PubMonkey Chrome Extension](https://chrome.google.com/webstore/detail/pubmonkey/cjbdhopmleoleednpeaknmmbepfkhaml?hl=en).